sainathadapa/i3-wm-multi-disp-scripts/README.md

 3. `cd ~/.i3/i3-project-focus-workflow/; npm install`
 4. Bind the scripts to shortcut keys in the I3 config file

-You can also directly install from [npm](https://www.npmjs.com/package/i3-project-focus-workflow).`npm install i3-project-focus-workflow`

 # Terminology
 A project is defined as a set of workspaces, one workspace for each display/monitor available.